International Postgraduate students

-The International Office administers a range of fee reductions and scholarships for international students, and details of these arrangements are available on the website: www.qub.ac.uk/internationalscholarships
+The International Office administers a range of fee reductions and scholarships for international students, and details of these arrangements are available from the International Students web section.

-For details of possible funding opportunities please contact the Postgraduate Student Centre or visit the website http://www.qub.ac.uk/postgraduate.
+For details of possible funding opportunities please contact the Graduate School or visit the website http://www.qub.ac.uk/postgraduate.

-If you have met all the course entry requirements and you have received an unconditional offer of a place to study on a postgraduate taught course, you should note that applicants are required to pay a deposit towards their tuition fees.
+If you have met all the course entry requirements and you have received an unconditional offer of a place to study on a one-year postgraduate taught course, you should note that we provide a facility for applicants to pay a voluntary deposit towards their tuition fees.
 Effective from 1 August 2017, a deposit is not required before a Confirmation of Acceptance for Studies (CAS) for visa/immigration purposes can be issued but you do need to ensure that you have provided all the necessary documentation.

 After you pay a deposit towards your fees, you will be issued with a receipt which you should present with your documents when you apply for your student entry visa to the UK.
 This information will also be included in your CAS statement – see leaflet enclosed with your offer letter.

-The arrangements for deposits for 2013 entry are as follows:-
+The arrangements for deposits for 2017 are as follows:-

-Details regarding fees can be obtained from the Income and Student Finance Office.
+Details regarding fees can be obtained from the Student Finance Pages

 Contact details - see Useful Contacts at Queen's.